 - Leave NOTHING but footprints.

 - Plan an overnight stay if you don’t have a private vehicle because you’ll most probably arrive there at 2 in the afternoon and needs to go back home at 4.

-- Go to Masinloc earlier if you want to ride the Jeepney inside.
-If you are late, then you have to ride on top of the jeep which is fun, but so crazy hot.
+- Go to Masinloc earlier if you want to ride the Jeepney and sit inside of it.
+If you are late, then you have to ride on top of the jeep– which is fun, but so intensely hot.